mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 == Changelog ==

-= 3.0.3 - 10/05/2018 =
+= 3.0.3 - 14/05/2018 =

+* Note - If you use Polylang or another multilanguage plugin, read this [FAQ item](https://github.com/mollie/WooCommerce/wiki/Common-issues#issues-with-polylang-or-other-multilanguage-plugins)!
-* Polylang: Received all versions of Polylang from Frederic, made sure our integration works with all combinations
+* Fix - Polylang: Received all versions of Polylang from Frederic, made sure our integration works with all combinations

-* If you use Polylang or another multilanguage plugin, read this [FAQ item](https://github.com/mollie/WooCommerce/wiki/Common-issues#issues-with-polylang-or-other-multilanguage-plugins)!
+* Fix - Order confirmation/Thank you page ([issue #206](https://github.com/mollie/WooCommerce/issues/206)):
+    * Show pending payment message for open and pending payments, not just open
+    * Show payment instructions and pending payment message in WooCommerce notice style, so shop-customers notice it better
+    * Make sure pending payment message is also shown for creditcard, PayPal and Sofort payments
+* Fix - Redirect to checkout payment URL (retry payment) more often, also for failed payments

 = 3.0.2 - 07/05/2018 =